 The best of the best, the cream of the crop.
-Our (and your) all-time favorite posts that still hold true today---in one series, so you don't have to hunt them down.
+Our (and your) all-time favorite articles—collected together in one series, so you don't have to hunt them down.

-Northwest farmers are getting on age.
-The search is on for the next generation of food-growers, and the demographics of farm-ownership may be starting to change.
+Northwest farmers are getting on in age.
+The search is on for the next generation of food-growers, as the demographics of farm ownership may be starting to change.

-In this Daily Score blog series, Alan Durning looks at which Cascadian cities are doing best at developing bike networks, and how they can do better.
+Which Cascadian cities are doing best at developing bike networks?
+And how they can do better?

 Giving away millions to the state’s oil industry every year is hard to understand.